shashanksam/BasicsIntro/README.md

 # BasicsIntro
-Some basic codes for practice\n
+Some basic codes for practice
-Random codes \n
+Random codes
-1 prints a rhombus of different sizes\n
+1 prints a rhombus of different sizes
-2 simple RockPaperScissors game\n
+2 simple RockPaperScissors game
-I'll add more stuff later\n
+I'll add more stuff later